Duchess Meghan wins privacy battle against 'dehumanizing' tabloid paper

 He said the duchess had a reasonable expectation the letter’s contents would remain private and the Mail had “interfered with that reasonable expectation”.

-The judge said while the printed extracts were an infringement of copyright, there needed to be a trial to decide who owned the copyright because of the involvement of senior royal aides in its drafting.
+The judge also ruled the printed extracts were an infringement of her copyright, but said there needed to be a trial to decide damages over the “minor” issue of who owned the copyright, because of the involvement of senior royal aides in its drafting.

 “We are very surprised by today’s summary judgment and disappointed at being denied the chance to have all the evidence heard and tested in open court at a full trial,” the paper said in a statement.